 Accidents could happen just about anywhere, even in your own home.
 If you are a careful homeowner you will make sure your own home and surroundings are as safe as possible.
 If you do slip over or a fire starts somewhere in your home and you are injured, you will probably not be able to blame anyone else but yourself.
 You may have taken out a personal home insurance policy that could be used to make a claim to help pay for medical treatment and other costs.
-But what happens once you leave your front door and enter someone else’s property?
+There are many premises liability laws that you may not be aware of.
+What happens once you leave your front door and enter someone else’s property?
 If you have a preventable accident, can you claim compensation from the owner of the property?

 To take some hypothetical examples, say you visit a fast food restaurant and on receiving your meal from the counter slip over on something greasy or wet on the way out.
 Negligence could be established if the restaurant manager had known about the potential hazard for some time but was too lazy / not concerned about doing anything about it.
 It might be expected that the manager would have instructed a staff member to clean up or dry the surface before anyone got hurt.
 Another precaution might have been cordoning off the area or putting up a sign to show that there was a hazard.
 It would be unlikely that you could allege that the management was negligent if someone else had spilled a drink or some of their meal just before you slipped over on it.